-The Dominican Republic maintains diplomatic relations with 129 countries and is a member of several regional and international organizations, including:
+On April 30, 2018, the Republic announced the establishment of diplomatic relations with China, one of its largest trading partners.
+As of the date of this offering memorandum, the Dominican Republic maintains diplomatic relations with 129 countries and is a member of several regional and international organizations, including:

-- the United Nations (founding member), including many of its specialized agencies; - the Caribbean Forum of African, Caribbean and Pacific States; - the Economic Commission for Latin America and the Caribbean; - the Inter-American Development Bank (the "IDB"); - the Inter-American Investment Corporation; - the Caribbean Development Bank; - the International Monetary Fund (the "IMF"); - the World Bank; - the International Centre for Settlement of Investment Disputes; - the International Finance Corporation; - the International Labour Organization; - the Multilateral Investment Guaranty Agency;
+- the United Nations (founding member), including many of its specialized agencies; - the Caribbean Forum of African, Caribbean and Pacific States; - the Economic Commission for Latin America and the Caribbean; - the Inter-American Development Bank (the "IDB"); - the Inter-American Investment Corporation; - the Caribbean Development Bank; - the International Monetary Fund (the "IMF"); - the World Bank; - the International Centre for Settlement of Investment Disputes; - the International Finance Corporation;

-- the Organization of American States; - the World Trade Organization (the "WTO"); - the Central American Integration System (the "SICA"); - the Central American Monetary Council (the "CMCA"); and - the Central American Bank for Economic Integration (the "CABEI").
+- the International Labour Organization; - the Multilateral Investment Guaranty Agency; - the Organization of American States; - the World Trade Organization (the "WTO"); - the Central American Integration System (the "SICA"); - the Central American Monetary Council (the "CMCA"); and - the Central American Bank for Economic Integration (the "CABEI").